 Dividing marital assets is an important part of the divorce process.
 Though the standard procedure is to distribute assets equally between spouses, a trust may be able to protect your assets from division.

 So, can a trust protect assets in divorce?
-Asset division according to divorce law can be complicated, but we’re here to shed some light on the role trusts play in divorce proceedings.
+Asset division according to divorce law can be complicated, but your Montana Trusts Lawyers are here to shed some light on the role trusts play in divorce proceedings.

 Irrevocable Trusts vs. Revocable Trust

 A living trust is one that the grantor, the individual who creates and funds the trust, sets up while alive.

 - Irrevocable: A trust that can’t be modified, amended or terminated without the permission of the beneficiary.
 After transferring assets into the trust, the written terms can’t be changed.